joshuapaschall/listhitapp/README.md

 `pg_cron` jobs call Next.js routes for campaigns and Gmail sync.
 Make sure the Supabase project secrets that cron can read match the values used by your deployed app:

-- `DISPOTOOL_BASE_URL` must be the public URL of the deployed site (for example `https://app.listhit.io`).
+- `SITE_URL` (or `DISPOTOOL_BASE_URL` for backward compatibility) must be the public URL of the deployed site (for example `https://app.listhit.io`).
 A localhost value will cause the HTTP calls to fail inside Supabase.
 - `SUPABASE_SERVICE_ROLE_KEY` must be the same service role key you configured in Vercel or your server environment so the scheduled requests stay authorized.

 Check what Supabase has stored with: